sensein/brainkb-design-document/README.md

 **Author:** Tek Raj Chhetri | <tekraj@mit.edu>

 ## Overview
 _BrainKB serves as a knowledge base platform that provides scientists worldwide with tools for searching, exploring, and visualizing Neuroscience knowledge represented by knowledge graphs (KGs)_.
-Moreover, BrainKB provides cutting-edge tools that enable scientists to contribute new information (or knowledge) to the platform, ensuring it remains the go-to destination for all neuroscience-related research needs.
+Moreover, BrainKB provides cutting-edge tools that enable scientists to contribute new information (or knowledge) to the platform and is expected to be a go-to destination for all neuroscience-related research needs.

-The main objective of BrainKB is to represent Neuroscience knowledge as a knowledge graph such that it can be used for different downstream tasks, such as making predictions and new inferences in addition to querying and viewing information.
+The main objective of BrainKB is to represent neuroscience knowledge as a knowledge graph such that it can be used for different downstream tasks, such as making predictions and new inferences in addition to querying and viewing information.
 The expected outcome of the BrainKB includes the following:

 - (Semi-)Automated extraction of Neuroscience knowledge from structured, semi-structured, and unstructured sources, representing the extracted knowledge via KGs.